gladsonchala/Competitive-Programming-with-Python/README.md

 ### Python Cheatsheets and Crash Courses

-We've compiled easy-to-understand cheatsheets and crash courses on Python programming, covering everything from basic syntax to advanced concepts.
+I've compiled easy-to-understand cheatsheets and crash courses on Python programming, covering everything from basic syntax to advanced concepts.
 Whether you're new to Python or need a quick refresher, these resources will have you coding confidently in no time.

 ### Data Structures and Algorithms Demystified